googlefonts/fontc/README.md

 Fontmake will then have incremental, parallel, recompilation, delivering user benefit at a time when fontc doesn't yet do 100% of the job.

+For context see https://github.com/googlefonts/oxidize/blob/main/text/2022-07-25-PROPOSAL-build-glyphs-in-rust.md and the discussion on https://github.com/googlefonts/oxidize/pull/33.

 ## Sources to play with

 Google Fonts has lots, you could try https://github.com/rsheeter/google_fonts_sources to get some.